Table of Contents

 - General counseling, for emotional well being.
 Doctors also recommend counseling for parents and other family members.
 The condition affects everyone.
 It is important to talk with doctors on how to best manage it.

-Adults with cleft lip or cleft palate may have some lasting effects.
-In general, they live normal and healthy lives.
+Adults who had cleft lip or cleft palate as a child may have some lasting effects.
+But with early treatment, most live normal and healthy lives.
 You do have a chance of passing the birth defect to your children.
 This is a low percentage though, as most cleft cases are random.
-You can get genetic testing to learn more about this.

 Questions to ask your doctor